vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 Have fun experimenting with various data sources!
 You can try changing the website addresses, adding new PDF files or maybe change the template a bit.
 LLMs are fun, you never know what you get!

 ### What's next?
 There are plenty of things we can adjust here.
 We could switch to a more effective embedding model for better indexing, try different searching techniques for the retriever, add a reranker to improve the ranking of documents, or use a more advanced LLM with a larger context window and faster response times.
 Essentially, every RAG application is just an enhanced version based on these factors.
-However, the fundamental concept of how RAG applications function always stays the same.
+However, the fundamental concept of how a RAG application works always remains the same.

 Here is the [collab](https://colab.research.google.com/drive/1YsOfovVdNPBwCDMWHvLfOaNtqXn4qXTs?usp=sharing) link for the reference..